 By mid-season 1949, Close had amassed 579 runs and captured 67 wickets.
 The only eventuality that could have come in the way of his double was National Service.
 An understanding Ministry of Labour deferred his call-up, and his cricket career proceeded uninterrupted.

 The spectacular success in the season led to the selection of Close for the third Test against New Zealand at Old Trafford.
 Perhaps the rather ordinary opponents helped the selectors to opt for him.
 Close made his debut at the age of 18 years and 149 days.

 It was a rather forgettable affair for the young man.
-He took one for 39 and none for 46 with the ball.
+He took 1 for 39 and none for 46 with the ball.
 When England batted, Close was slotted to go in at No. 7.
 With the side needing quick runs, captain Freddie Brown held him back, not willing to sacrifice the wicket of a debutant.
-When he did go out to bat at No 9, the instruction of the skipper was to “Have a look at a couple and then give it a go.”
+When he did go out to bat at No. 9, the instruction of the skipper was to “Have a look at a couple and then give it a go.”
 Close took it literally.
 After padding two balls back to Tom Burtt, he heaved the third one and was caught one handed on the long on boundary by the tallest New Zealand player — Geoff Rabone.

 The call up from the army came eventually at the end of the cricket season.
 In October 1949, he became No 22185787 Signalman Close, DB, Royal Signals, Catterick.

 Brian Close (the striker) had an absolute nightmare during the 1950-51 tour of Australia © Getty Images

 The dreadful tour